 Real estate agents can act as your guide and advocate when purchasing a home.
 Your agent can advise you on the median price of townhomes in your area, as well as provide information on the local market, negotiate on your behalf and fill out all of the forms and disclosures necessary to successfully purchase a home.

 Agents get paid a commission for their work, so ask upfront about their commission charge so you know what to expect.
 Generally, however, the it’s the seller who pays the real estate commission, not the buyer.

 2. Know the HOA fees and what they cover

 Before settling on a townhouse, take a close look at the homeowner’s association (if there is one), the fees it charges and what is covered.
 The monthly fees should be a consideration in your overall purchase.
 Cromwell Simmons advises reviewing the rules, regulations, current financial statements and all of the development’s HOA documents prior to buying.
 “A buyer can make their purchase contract contingent upon reviewing this information to the buyer’s satisfaction,” she says.
 That way there are no surprises when it comes to fees or restrictions for the property.

 3. Prepare for a possible bidding war

-Because townhomes are an increasingly common choice among first-time homebuyers, you might find yourself in a bidding war.
+Townhouses are more affordable than traditional detached homes, which makes them an increasingly popular choice among first-time homebuyers.
+The demand for starter homes is strong in today’s market, and so you might find yourself in a bidding war.
 If this happens, it’s best to determine the maximum you are willing to pay from the onset — and stick to that number.
-Yes, you may be outbid, but keep in mind that if there’s a real estate downturn, condo and townhouse prices tend to fall the fastest and the most compared with single-family homes.
+Yes, you may be outbid, but keep in mind that during a real estate downturn, condo and townhouse prices tend to fall the fastest and the most compared with single-family homes.